Argentina

 Ski Argentina

-Argentina isn’t just about the magical tango dance.
-Argentina is the world's eighth largest country.
-Away from the bustling metropolis of Buenos Aires, and the dry arid heat of the expansive deserts in the north, Argentina has extremely cold and wet conditions in the south in the wild remote areas in Patagonia.
-Argentina also possesses some of the world's tallest mountains and the majestic Andes provide the perfect backdrop for various Argentina ski resorts.
+Buenos Aires, and the dry arid heat of the expansive deserts in the north, Argentina has extremely cold and wet conditions in the south in the wild remote areas in Patagonia.
+Argentina also possesses some of the world's tallest mountains and the majestic Andes provide the perfect backdrop for skiing in Argentina.

 Skiing in Argentina

-Argentina has about 14 ski resorts dotted along the Andes with three major ski regions: the ski resorts near Mendoza; the Lakes District and Patagonia ski areas in the south; and Ushuaia way down south.
+Mendoza (wine country); the Lakes District and Patagonia ski areas in the south; and Ushuaia way down south.

 Mendoza Argentina Ski Resorts

-Las Leñas is around 6 metres (250 inches) and the powder is renowned for being pretty good.
+Las Leñas is renowned for its steep terrain and adrenalin pumping double-black diamond chutes.
+Whilst it has something for everyone, it has become a mecca for extreme snowboarding and skiing in Argentina and lift-accessed backcountry.
+Las Leñas lifted terrain reaches altitudes of nearly 3,340 metres (11,253ft) with a base elevation of 2,240m (7,394ft) making this the highest ski field in Argentina.
+The annual snowfall at Las Leñas is around 6 metres (250 inches) and the powder is renowned for being pretty good.
 Las Lenas is trendy and the nightlife is vibrant, so if partying is your thing you can dance the night away (and half the next day as well!).

-Los Penitentes ski resort sits on the international highway between Santiago in Chile and Mendoza, 183km west of Mendoza and only 25km from the Chile border.
-Penitentes is a mid-sized ski resort that’s good to visit for a day or two of skiing or snowboarding if driving between Las Lenas and
+Mendoza, 183km (114 miles) west of Mendoza and only 25km (15.5 miles) from the Chile border.
+Penitentes is a mid-sized ski resort that’s good to visit for a day or two of skiing or snowboarding if driving between Las Lenas and Portillo in Chile.

-Los Puquios, a small cheap ski area that is ideal for families and beginners.
+And 4.5km (3 miles) down the road is Los Puquios, a small cheap ski area that is ideal for families and beginners.

 Ski Patagonia – The Lake District

-The Lake District is in the north of Patagonia with
+The Lake District is in the north of Patagonia, with

 Bariloche being a common gateway to the ski resorts in this area.